andrewj314/Personal-Projects/README.md

 # Personal-Projects
-A grab-bag of machine learning, probability, and one-off projects I've worked on
+A grab-bag of various projects I've worked on - this repository includes programming samples as well as examples of technical writing, creative writing, and presentations.

+# Programming

 House Pricing Kaggle Competition: This was a Kaggle competition from July 2018.
 The idea was to take a dataset of 79 features relating to house information (lot frontage, number of bathrooms, roof type, neighborhood, etc) and predict the house price.
 I used a combination of Lasso regression and XGBoost and was able to crack the top 20% of competitors.
 I'm still working on improving this model in my "vast spare time" :)